 Don't give up and let the lender foreclose on your home without considering your options.
-A foreclosure will hurt your credit rating and make it difficult, if not impossible, to buy another home anytime soon.
+A foreclosure will hurt your credit rating and make it difficult to buy another home anytime soon.
 In addition, if the profits from selling your home don't cover the unpaid portion of your loan, your lender might sue you for the rest.

 Your best options if you're having trouble making mortgage payments include:

 These options are described in more detail below.